 foldl function takes three arguments: combining function, initial value, and a list.
 The combining function in turn takes two arguments: an element from the list and an accumulator.
 The following diagram illustrates various components of the

 During the first application of the combining function, the initial value is passed to the accumulator as shown in the diagram below.

 After the first application,

-foldl passes the accumulator (sum thus far) back to the combining function as the second argument repeatedly until there are no more elements left in the list.
-The figure below shows step-by-step application of the combining function.
+foldl repeatedly passes the accumulator (sum thus far) back to the combining function as the second argument until there are no more elements left in the original list.
+The figure below shows the step-by-step application of the combining function.

 Since we are calculating a sum here, we used the

 + operator inside our combining function.
 But if we were calculating a product, our combining function would use the

 * operator instead.